kubedb/docs/docs/guides/elasticsearch/failover/index.md

 uninterrupted even when one or more nodes go down.
 This capability is critical in modern, cloud-native infrastructure where downtime can lead to major disruptions.

-Elasticsearch has two independent failover mechanisms working together, both of which KubeDB sets up for you automatically in a dedicated **topology cluster**:
+A dedicated **topology cluster** has three node roles — `master`, `data`, and `ingest` — and KubeDB sets up recovery for all three automatically, though only two of them involve an actual election/promotion:

 - **Cluster-manager (master) election:**
   A subset of nodes are marked `master-eligible`.
 Exactly one of them is elected as the **active master**,